Skjuber/FoodOrderApp/README.md

 # Food order application
-This project was built using React JS and utilizing Firebase  database for backend server.
+This project was built using React JS while utilizing Firebase  database for the backend server.

 # Technologies
 - React JS 	18.2.0